euroargodev/argopy/docs/data_manipulation.rst

 Points vs profiles
 ^^^^^^^^^^^^^^^^^^

-Fetched data are returned as a 1D array collection of measurements:
+By default, fetched data are returned as a 1D array collection of measurements:

 .. ipython:: python
     :okwarning: